BTAG16/Finance-Website/README.md

 ## Overview

-The Account Manager is a web application designed to help you manage your finances by tracking your income, expenses, and investment portfolio.
+The Finance Website is a web application designed to help you manage your finances by tracking your income, expenses, and investment portfolio.
 It is built using WebSharper, a web development framework for F#.

 ## Live Demo